1inch/liquidity-protocol/docs/TechSpec.md

 ### Fees

-In Mooniswap V2 we added several new fees.
+In Mooniswap V2 we added several fees.

+The first one is the **slippage fee**. **Slippage fee** is charged on top of the basic fee.
+It's equal to some percentage of slippage caused by trade.

 First one is slippage fee.
 Slippage fee is charged on top of basic fee and is equal to some percentage of slippage caused by trade.